-Classification of inventory control models: Inventory models with deterministic demand, inventory models with probabilistic demand, and inventory models with price breaks.
+Classification of inventory control models: Inventory models with deterministic demand, inventory models with price breaks.
 Advantages and disadvantage of inventory

 Network models:

 PERT & CPM introduction, analysis of time bound project situations, construction of net works, identification of critical path, slack and floats, crashing of network for cost reduction, resource leveling and smoothening.